 Thornton hits milestone as Sharks dump Flames

-Joe Thornton collected the 1,500th point of his career with two assists and goaltender Aaron Dell made 30 saves in a sparkling performance as the San Jose Sharks snapped a two-game losing streak with a 3-1 road win over the Calgary Flames on Tuesday night.
-Brent Burns, Evander Kane and Kevin Labanc all scored for the Sharks, who had lost five of six games, but drew up a comeback win.
+Joe Thornton collected the 1,500th point of his career with his second assist of the night, and Aaron Dell made 30 saves in a sparkling performance as the San Jose Sharks snapped a two-game losing streak with a 3-1 road win over the Calgary Flames on Tuesday night.
+Brent Burns, Evander Kane, and Kevin Labanc all scored for the Sharks, who had lost five of six games but drew up a comeback win.

 The Sharks didn't stop there.
-Labanc lifted a top-shelf backhand from the slot at 7:45 of the third period to net the insurance goal on a night when a pair of players played their first NHL game.
-Forward Alex True, who was signed as a free agent in July 2018, and another forward, Maxim Letunov, originally a second-round pick of the St. Louis Blues acquired via trade, skated in their first big-league tilt.
+Labanc lifted a top-shelf backhand from the slot at 7:45 of the third period to net the insurance goal on a night when a pair of San Jose players appeared their first NHL game.
+Forward Alexander True, who was signed as a free agent in July 2018, and another forward, Maxim Letunov, originally a 2014 second-round pick of the St. Louis Blues acquired via trade, skated in their first big-league tilt.

 David Rittich stopped 23 shots for the Flames, who not only lost their second straight game but also captain Mark Giordano.
-Giordano left the game late in the second period due to a lower-body injury suffered when he fell awkwardly while attempting to take a shot.
+The defenseman left the game late in the second period due to a lower-body injury sustained when he fell awkwardly while attempting to take a shot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)